The Top 5 Key Benefits of Purchasing and Owning Investment Real Estate

 Read More:

-It may often require a higher down payment (therefore lesser amount being mortgaged) so that your cash flow is acceptable each month.
+It may often require a higher down payment (therefore, a lesser amount being mortgaged) so that your cash flow is acceptable each month.
 Ideally, you eventually pay off the mortgage, so there is no question that cash flow will be coming in each month, and substantially so.
 This ought to be a vital component of one’s retirement plan.
-Do this a few times, and you won’t have to worry about money later on down the road, which is the main goal and the reward for taking the risk in purchasing an investment property in the first place.
+Do this a few times, and you won’t have to worry about money later on down the road, which is the main goal and the reward for taking the risk of purchasing an investment property in the first place.

-For example, and without getting too technical, assume that you can depreciate $15,000 a year from a $500,000 residential investment property that you own.
-Let’s say that you are cash-flowing $1,000 a month (meaning that after all expenses, you are net-positive $1000 each month), so you have $12,000 total annual income for the year from this property’s rental income.
-Although you took in $12,000, you can show through your accountancy with the depreciation of the investment real estate that you actually lost $3,000 on paper, which is used against any income taxes that you may owe.
+For example, and without getting too technical, assume you can depreciate $15,000 a year from a $500,000 residential investment property you own.
+Let’s say that you are cash-flowing $1,000 a month (meaning that after all expenses, you are net-positive $1000 each month), so you have $12,000 total annual income for the year from this property’s rental Income.
+Although you took in $12,000, you can show through your accountancy with the depreciation of the investment real estate that you lost $3,000 on paper, which is used against any income taxes you may owe.
 From the IRS standpoint, this property realized a loss of $3,000 after the “expense” of the $15,000 depreciation amount was taken into account.
-Not only are there no taxes due on that rental income, but you can also utilize the paper loss of $3,000 against your other regular taxable income from your day-job.
+Not only are there no taxes due on that rental income, but you can also utilize the paper loss of $3,000 against your other regular taxable income from your day job.
 Investment property at higher price points will have proportionally higher tax-shelter qualities.
-Investors use this to their benefit in deducting as much against their taxable amount owed each year through the benefit of depreciation with their underlying real estate investment.
+Investors use this to their benefit in deducting as much against their taxable amount owed each year through the help of depreciation with their underlying real estate investment.